pixelpusher/liveprinter/README.md

 [A quickstart document can be found here](https://www.odrive.com/s/80d3d8b4-096c-4c67-a71a-3e0c29273701-5c826d80)

+The server front-end is coded in JavaScript using NodeJS's npm build system.
+You will need to compile it first, so download and unzip the project using the link in the above right.
+Then, in your project folder, open a command prompt.
+Make sure you have npm installed.

+1. To build the live server run ```npm run build``` and follow the instructions below to get the python server up and running.
+2. For development, run ```npm run watch``` to have any saved changed automatically re-compiled and to use debug javascript (nearly triples size of js file!)

-The server runs on Python 3 (3.6 and 3.7 tested) so you will need that installed.
+The web server (tornado 6) runs on Python 3 (3.6 and 3.7 tested) so you will need that installed.
 Then, use pip (the Python package manager) to install:

 * pyserial (tested with 3.4)
 * tornado (tested with 6.0.1)